-Stags’ Leap Winery (apostrophe after the s) is a very historical winery with an extremely colorful history (originally established in 1893) located off of the Silverado Trail on a shared road by residences and wineries alike.
+Stags’ Leap Winery (apostrophe after the s) is a very historical winery with an extremely colorful history (originally established in 1893 with the first vintage) located off of the Silverado Trail on a shared road by residences and wineries alike.
 For many years there was no winery sign on the Silverado Trail and people would drive by and never know about this winery (today there is a small blue and white sign indicating where to turn off of the Silverado Trail).
-This winery is often confused with nearby Stag’s Leap Wine Cellars and it took us more than 2 years to really get a handle on the different winery names and their locations.
-Both wineries every day refer misplaced customers to each other’s wineries.
+This winery is often confused with nearby Stag’s Leap Wine Cellars, and it took us more than 5 years to really get a handle on the different winery names and their locations.
+Both wineries often refer misplaced customers to each other’s wineries.

 The winery received its name from a native American legend about a Stag jumping to safety from a cliff during a hunt.

 This is truly one of Napa’s grand historic estates – and it doesn’t always get the recognition as compared to some of Napa’s other similar properties.
 Perhaps this is because it is hidden from view, they are not open to the public by walk-in, and they are fairly restricted as to the amount of daily visitor’s they can host on the property.

 The wineries’ original credo is “Ne Cede Malis”, Latin for “Never give in to misfortune” and these words are inscribed into the beautiful stained-glass window next to one of the rooms.
 Their original Ne Cede Malis vineyard block was planted in 1929; these are the old head pruned vines located next to (north side) of their long driveway.
 Grapes have been grown continuously on the estate since prior to its founding.
 The first grapes were planted on site in 1872 by T.L.
 Grigsby, founder of the nearby Occidental Winery (now the Regusci Winery).